midonet/orizuru/README.md

 make
 ```

+If you experience a lot of spurious ssh errors that could be a bug in paramiko ssh session handling (we see it alot during testing).
+What helps is running the installer from a second machine, not on the same host you are installing to.

 Writing your own config file
 ============================
 To set up the installation on several servers you should cd into the project directory and create a yaml file in the ./conf directory.